 Any more than that is unnecessary.

 With oily skin, exfoliating is extremely beneficial.
-Generally, people with oilier skin have a thicker epidermis layer than other skin types, and exfoliating can get into the layer cleaning it properly.
+Generally, people with this problem have a thicker epidermis layer than other skin types, and exfoliating can get into the layer cleaning it properly.

 The purpose of an exfoliation is to remove the dead skin cells and any other impurities that are present on the surface that may be blocking your pores.

-By getting rid of the dead skin cells you are revealing the underlying new cells making your skin feel smoother and look more radiant and healthy.
+By getting rid of the dead cells you are revealing the underlying new cells making you feel smoother and look more radiant and healthy.